UMS/interview-tasks/README.md

 If tests are failing, you should see output directing you to an HTML report with all errors.

+Bonus tasks
+--
+The tests in bonus are optional, but helps score extra points.
+They are harder, and requires either creativity, or more internal knowledge about java.

 Submitting
 --
 When done, commit your changes, then create a git patch, and send to your contact in UMS.